← Back to docs

 DMARCTells receiving servers how to handle authentication failures

-MXRoutes incoming emails to Postscale (for inbound processing)
+MXRoutes incoming emails to Postscale (required only for inbound-capable domains)

 Sending Configuration